← All Guides

 • Automatic dispensing prevents wrong-dose errors

-• Caregiver app with missed-dose alerts
+• Wi-Fi caregiver app with missed-dose alerts

-• Clear visual and audio alerts
+• Clear LCD display with visual and audio alerts

 Cons

-• Requires Wi-Fi
+• Requires Wi-Fi for remote alerts

 • Requires refilling every few weeks